giulong/spectrum/README.md

 2. system property named `key`: `-Dkey=value`
 3. `defaultValue` (if provided)

-If the provided key can't be found, a warning will be raised.
-Both key name and default value can contain dots like in `${some.key:-default.value}`
+If the provided key can't be found in any of these places, a warning will be raised.
+Both key name and default value might contain dots like in `${some.key:-default.value}`

 > 💡 Tip<br/>
-> This trick is widely used in the internal `configuration.default.yaml` to allow for variables to be read from outside.
+> This trick is used in the internal `configuration.default.yaml` to allow for variables to be read from outside.
-> For example, the profiles are set like this:
+> For example, profiles are set like this:
 > ```yaml
 > # internal configuration.default.yaml
 > runtime: